manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_10_Lab9_Ex2_Configure_Azure_AD.md

 In this task, you will change the default settings for users to join their devices to Adatum's Azure AD tenant.

-1. In your browser, in the **Azure Active Directory admin center**, in the left-hand navigation pane, select **Azure Active Directory.**
+1. In your Edge browser, in the **Azure Active Directory admin center**, in the left-hand navigation pane, select **Azure Active Directory.**

 2. In the **Adatum Corporation | Overview** window, in the middle section under **Manage**, select **Devices**.